model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 ### 3. Handling Large Input Spaces

-For methods like `unchecked_mul`, verifying over the entire input space is infeasible due to the exponential number of possibilities.
+For methods like `unchecked_mul`, verifying the entire input space is infeasible due to the exponential number of possibilities.
 To improve the performance, we partitioned the input space into intervals.

 The following code illustrates a strategy to handle large input spaces by partitioning input ranges into manageable intervals for verification, focusing on critical edge cases.